 - Increased Mobile Traffic

-With the rising usage of mobile devices to surf the internet, mobile traffic increases at a steady pace.
+As stated at the beginning of this post, mobile traffic is increasing at a steady pace thanks to the rising usage of mobile devices to surf the internet .
 This means that mobile traffic accounts for the majority of internet traffic to your site as much as desktop.
 Therefore, it’s becomes even more essential for a website to be viewable and interactive on mobile.

 - Faster Load Times